yu-ming-chen/tp/docs/UserGuide.md

 ----------------- | -------
 Index             | The index used to reference this budget.
 Name              | The name of this budget.
-Expenditure Count | The total number of expenditures stored in this budget.
+Expenditures Count | The total number of expenditures stored in this budget.

 ### 3.2.
 Budget Page View
 (Contributed by Wen Hao)

 You will be directed to a budget page when you use the [open budget command](#528-opening-a-budget-open).
 On this page, you can see the list of expenditures that are currently stored in the budget that you have opened.

 Here is how a budget page should look like:

 ![Example of budget page view](images/GuiLayoutScreenShots/3_2_1_budgetPage.png)